soinkleined/balena-sound/README.md

 ### Change device name

 By default, your device will be named `balenaSound xxxx`.
 This name will show within Airplay device lists, for Spotify Connect and when searching for devices using Bluetooth.
-You can change this using `BLUETOOTH_DEVICE_NAME` environment variable that can be set in balena dashboard.
+You can change this using `DEVICE_NAME` environment variable that can be set in balena dashboard.

 ### Set output volumes